The new rules of local marketing

 The bad news: most local businesses aren’t paying attention

 Less than half of business owners have claimed their listings on the two biggest sites: Google and Yelp.
 By ignoring their online presence, these businesses miss out on valuable word-of-mouth recommendations and their most-likely-to-buy shoppers.

 Most businesses make advertising the first step in their local marketing efforts.
 These days, that’s the wrong order of operations.
 Even if customers see your advertisement, they’ll still research your business online before making a visit.
 So, the first step in attracting new customers is to take control of your online presence.

 When consumers need to find a local business, they reach for their smartphone.

 You might also like: Here’s how (and how much) small businesses should spend on marketing (Medium).

 Take action: Womply helps 150,000 local businesses get better marketing results with less time and money.
 Request a free demo of our small business software solutions by completing the form below.

 Did you enjoy “The new rules of local marketing”?
-Get a free demo and we'll show you how Womply can help you make more money and save time every day.
+Get your free 15-minute demo and see why Womply is the #1 marketing and CRM software solution.